What is AI in the automotive industry?

 The promise of more holistic communication between vehicles and between vehicles to the surrounding infrastructure is today in its infancy.
 The opportunity to improve traffic flow and have vehicles communicate with other vehicles can provide better safety, driver assistance, and superior traffic for all drivers.
 In the US, recent legislative changes have finally approved new usage of cellular spectrum for V2X applications.
 AI-driven automation will almost certainly be at the heart of this new opportunity in the years ahead.

-Advanced Driver Assistance Systems (ADAS) and Autonomous Driving
+AI Technology in self-driving cars and Advanced Driver Assistance Systems (ADAS)

 ADAS is not one capability but a family of them, which gives the automotive industry opportunities for improving safety of both drivers and passengers, as well as eliminating pedestrian fatalities, which is a major concern for many cities.
 Distracted driving from smartphone use is likely to be one cause of this, which is why many governments such as the EU and some parts of the US prioritize safety in many of their new regulatory standards for new cars.
 EU NCAP, for example, specifically incentivizes or requires many ADAS features in vehicles shipped in the coming years.